RakhithJK/dbeaver-dbeaver-wiki/Data-transfer-email.md

 There are described several common errors when using Gmail and solutions for them:
 - `535-5.7.8 Username and Password not accepted`.
 If you are certain that you have entered valid credentials, then give a try allowing less secure apps.
 Otherwise, check username and password for correctness.<br>Read more at https://support.google.com/accounts/answer/6010255
 - `534-5.7.9 Application-specific password required`.
 You have two-factor authorization enabled.
 You will need to generate a special password for DBeaver to use.<br>Read more at https://support.google.com/accounts/answer/185833

+There were also several cases when antivirus would block DBeaver from sending e-mail.